Gwen Stefani Allegedly Insecure Over Blake Shelton, ‘Calls Out’ Miranda Lambert

 “I carried him around with me, I don’t mind having scars…there’s freedom in a broken heart.”

-But while Miranda is open about her heartbreak in songs such as “Things That Break”, in which she refers to holding “a heart so tight it shatters,” she also honored her fighting spirit.
+But while Miranda is open about her heartbreak in songs such as “Things That Break,” in which she refers to holding “a heart so tight it shatters,” she also honored her fighting spirit.
 In “Keeper of the Flame,” Lambert tells the world that she’s “bent, but I’m not broken.”

 And while Miranda has shared her heartbreak and determination to fight for her future, that new album allegedly didn’t go over so well with her ex-husband’s new girlfriend.